nicferrier/pglogapi/README.md

 The API allows you to:

-* post JSON in to a log
+* post JSON in to a partitioned log
 * stream data out of the log (as it's POSTed in) as SSE